Vitamin Therapies & Heavy Metal Chelation

 Who administers and supervises my IV Vitamin Therapy?

-Your IV therapy will be administered by one of our Naturopathic Physicians who have all undergone advanced training in the administration of all types of intravenous nutrient therapy.
-Our Naturopathic Physicians will formulate a IV to suit your particular health concerns.
+Your IV therapy will be administered by your Naturopathic Physician who has all undergone training in the administration of intravenous nutrient therapy.
+If this therapy is indicated for your individual health needs, your Naturopathic Physician will formulate a IV to suit your particular health concerns.

 Where do I actually have my IV vitamin therapy?